gulfiliz/gulfiliz.github.io/_posts/2024-11-09-the-measurement-problem.md

 ---

-*If this keeps you up at night — good.
+*If this keeps you up at night, good.
 It should.*